(The author is a Reuters contributor. The opinions expressed are her own.)

 By Cheryl Lu-Lien Tan

-Q: What money lessons do you pass down to your own kids, who are 18 and 9?
+Q: What life lessons do you try to pass down to your children?